Berytus: Roman colonia

 Roman Berytus was a city of nearly 50,000 inhabitants during the reign of Trajan and had a huge forum and necropolis.
 The Hippodrome of Berytus was the largest known in the Levant, while literary sources indicate there was a theatre.
 Scholars like Linda Hall write that the hippodrome was still working in the fifth century.

+The gods worshipped by the Berytians were not limited to a single pantheon from a single culture.
+There is evidence that indicates that gods of many cultures were all worshipped in their own pantheons.
+Berytus had a closer relationship with Poseidon, who was the chief god of the city.
+He was especially revered by the Berytian merchants, who would call themselves "Poseidonistes".
+Up until the third century CE, Poseidon was commonly depicted on coins minted in Berytus.
+On these coins, he was usually depicted in a similar fashion to the Phoenician god Baal Berit.
+Poseidon was not the only Graeco-Roman god to be given Phoenician qualities.
+An inscription written in Greek and Latin gives Jupiter the Phoenician epithet "Baal".

 Berytus had a monumental "Roman Gate" with huge walls (recently discovered) and was a trade center of silk and wine production, well connected by efficient Roman roads to Heliopolis and Caesarea.
 According to Kevin Butcher, the Latin character of Berytus remained dominant until the fifth century: the city was a center for the study of Latin literature and – after Septimius Severus – of Roman Law.
-Under Nero the son of a Roman colonist, Marcus Valerius Probus (born in Berytus around CE 25), was known in all the empire as a Latin grammarian and literature master philologist.
+During the reign of Nero, the son of a Roman colonist, Marcus Valerius Probus (born in Berytus around CE 25), was known in all the empire as a Latin grammarian and literature master philologist.

 Roman emperors promoted the development of high-level culture in the fully Romanized city (even in Greek language as with Hermippus of Berytus).